SUBHABABE/Learning-Coding/README.md

 By the end of this project, you will have a clear understanding of how to structure basic HTML elements and create an appealing Event Page.

 ## Project 2: Tables and Forms
-You can find the project files in the [Project 2: Tables and Forms](HTML%20Tutorial/Event%20Management%20HTML%20Project) folder.
+You can find the project files in the [Project 2: Tables and Forms (Event Management HTML Project)](HTML%20Tutorial/Event%20Management%20HTML%20Project) folder.

 In the second project, we will dive deeper into HTML by focusing on two important components: Tables and Forms.
 Tables are used to present data in a structured format, while forms are essential for user input and data submission.
 Throughout this project, you will learn to use the following HTML elements: